 A solar radiation storm (also known as a Solar Proton Event or SPE) occurs often after major eruptions on the Sun when protons get launched at incredibly high speeds, sometimes up to several 10.000 km/s.
 These radiation storms can bridge the Sun-Earth distance in as little time as 30 minutes and last for multiple days.
 In this article we are going to explain what a solar radiation storm is and what kind of effects it has on us.

-NOAA uses a five-level system called the S-scale, to indicate the severity of a space radiation storm.
+NOAA uses a five-level system called the S-scale, to indicate the severity of a solar radiation storm.
 This scale ranges from S1 to S5, with S1 being the lowest level and S5 being the highest level.
 Every S-level has a pfu (proton flux unit) threshold associated with it.
-For example: S1 space radiation storm levels are reached when the 10 MeV pfu count reaches a value of 10 at geosynchronous satellite altitudes.
+For example: S1 solar radiation storm levels are reached when the 10 MeV pfu count reaches a value of 10 at geosynchronous satellite altitudes.
 Do note that this scale is actually logarithmic.
 What that means it that a moderate (S2) proton event occurs when the proton flux reaches 100 pfu, not 20!
-For a strong (S3) space radiation storm, a pfu of 1000 is required.
+For a strong (S3) solar radiation storm, a pfu of 1000 is required.
 We often use this S-scale on the website so it’s wise to familiarize yourself with it.
-We can define the following space radiation storm classes:
+We can define the following solar radiation storm classes: